Discovering Subgroups with Exceptional Survival Characteristics: Experiments

 \subsection{Case Study: Neck Cancer}

-Last, we qualitatively evaluate \ourmethod on a case study.
-We consider a high-dimensional dataset of patients with locally advanced head and neck squamous cell carcinoma (HNSCC) undergoing radiochemotherapy~\citep{schmidt:2020:comparison}.
-The data consists of two cohorts.
+Last, in collaboration with domain experts, we qualitatively evaluate \ourmethod via a case study.
+We retrospectively consider locally advanced head and neck squamous cell carcinoma (HNSCC) patients undergoing radiochemotherapy~\citep{schmidt:2020:comparison}.
+The treatment data consists of two cohorts.
 The first, or primary, cohort are patients who only received radiochemotherapy ($n=136$).
 The second, or postoperative, cohort are patients who received radiochemotherapy after a tumor removal operation ($n=190$).
 The covariates are tumor gene expressions ($p=158$) and the outcome is the time until tumor recurrence.
 Censoring is 60\% for the first and 85\% for the second cohort.
-From a clinical perspective, we are both interested in subgroups of subjects that respond better, as well as those that respond worse to treatment, as this allows more targeted (personalized) treatment.
+From a clinical perspective, we are both interested in subgroups of subjects that respond better, and those that respond worse to treatment, as this allows more targeted (personalized) treatment.

 We run \ourmethod on both datasets and discover four subgroups each.
-We show the survival curves in Fig.~\ref{fig:study} and give the rules in Appx.~\ref{apx:additional}.
+We show the survival curves in Fig.~\ref{fig:study} and give the rules in Tables~\ref{tab:prune} and \ref{tab:prune2} in Appx.~\ref{apx:additional}.
 For both cohorts, \ourmethod finds two subgroups that respond better, and two that respond worse, to the respective treatments than the overall populations.
+Undergoing the tumor removal operation expectedly improves the overall survival, nevertheless, subgroup discovery is perfectly suited, when RCTs may fall short, for pointing out when this is not the case, and when it is even detrimental.

 First, consider the primary cohort.
 We see in Fig.~\ref{fig:study1} that approximately half of the population are still alive after 80 months.
 Subgroups $S_1$ (yellow, n=6) and $S_3$ (orange, n=28) identify subjects that respond better, while subgroups $S_2$ (red, n=12) and $S_4$ (blue, n=25) respond worse.
 Although the effect sizes are not significant under our test, it is highly encouraging that the rules select on meaningful biomarkers. \citet{schmidt:2020:comparison} recently reported on the survival profile when stratifying primary radiochemotherapy patients based on hypoxia 15- and 26-gene expressions.
-Subgroup $S_4$ not only shows a similar profile, but like subgroup $S_3$ also selects subjects based on hypoxia-related genes.
+Subgroup $S_4$ not only shows a similar profile, but like subgroup $S_3$ also mainly selects on hypoxia-associated genes.